siva01c/invest-chat/README.md

 # Invest Chat  - simple RAG demo app

-*** This chat is designed to answer questions exclusively using data from the datasource.
-If the required data is missing from the datasource, the LLM will respond with "I don't know." ***
+** This chat is designed to answer questions exclusively using data from the datasource.
+If the required data is missing from the datasource, the LLM will respond with "I don't know.".
+If you need clear chat history, ask assistant to do it. **

 Invest Chat is a project written in Python 3.8.
 Before starting, copy `.env_example` to a new file named `.env` and add your `OPENAI_API_KEY`.